lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 6.3.
 Contract version upgrade

 For correct migration to the new version of the `AccountingOracle` contract, the existing initialize methods should be updated, and the new `finalizeUpgrade_v2` external method should be implemented.
+See more details about Lido proxy contracts upgrade requirements in the [LIP-10](https://github.com/lidofinance/lido-improvement-proposals/blob/feat/lip-24/LIPS/lip-10.md).

 ```solidity
 function initialize(